In this guide, you will learn how to install Node.js on a Debian 10 server three different ways:

 You can now uninstall the current version using the

-There are a quite a few ways to get up and running with Node.js on your Debian 10 server.
+There are quite a few ways to get up and running with Node.js on your Debian 10 server.
 Your circumstances will dictate which of the above methods is best for your needs.
-While using the packaged version in the Debian repository is an option for experimentation, installing from a PPA and working with
+While using the packaged version in the Debian repository is an option for experimentation, installing from a PPA and working with a NodeSource PPA or

 nvm offers additional flexibility.